Lemoore High School

-Lemoore Union High School (commonly known as Lemoore High School or Lemoore High) is a public school located in Lemoore, California.
+Lemoore Union High School (more commonly known as Lemoore High School) is a four-year public high school located in Lemoore, California.
 It serves grades 9 through 12 and is accredited through the California Department of Education.
-Its enrollment for 2006-2007 was 2066 students.
+The school's enrollment area covers Lemoore and additional areas in Kings County, California, and is one of two public high schools in the Lemoore Union High School District (the other is Jamison High Continuation).